 When the future of Pied Piper is uncertain, Gilfoyle changes his LinkedIn status to unemployed.
 Almost instantly, he gets contacted by dozens of recruiters.
 He receives presents, invitations and many calls.
 There is a high demand for programmers, and recruiters are fierce when contacting them.
 Recruiter stalking is a thing with programmers.

 SCRUM is a methodology for software development.
-Some programmers, some don't (personally, I don't).
+Some programmers like it, some others don't (personally, I don't).
 In season 1, Jared tries to implement the methodology to the gang.
 When I saw I laughed my ass off.

 Sexism in the tech world

 There are many moments when the series mentions the sexism that plagues the tech world today.
 With enough humour, but addresses a real problem.